 é .....
 ALT+130 è .....
 ALT+138 (In French it is common to write capital letters without accents).

-There are many more French accents that those shown above, if you want any more, do a search on Google or Yahoo! (or your favourite search engine) using the words "French Accents" and you will find plenty of websites detailing all the subtleties.
+There are more French accents than those shown above, if you want any more, do a search using your favourite search engine, with the words, "French Accents" in the search field and you will find plenty of websites detailing all the subtleties.